cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/create-notifications.md

 # Create a Notification

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account / domain.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
 1. Go to **Notifications**.
 1. Click **Add**.
 1. Click **Select** on the Notification you want to enable.
 The list of Notifications available depends on the [type of account you have](/notifications/notification-available).